StaPH-B/staphb_toolkit/README.md

 ## Installing and Usage
 The full documentation can be found here: [https://staph-b.github.io/staphb_toolkit](https://staph-b.github.io/staphb_toolkit).

-Installing the pipeline is done with two simple commands.
-Note this does not include the installation of Docker or Singularity.
-One of these container engines must be present for the Toolkit to function.

 ### Installing dependencies
 The toolkit requires **either** singularity or docker.
 To install these on a debian based system use the following commands: